 Last updated 27th September 2018

-If you have lost your SSH key, you might be unable to connect to your instance if you have not configured any alternative way to do so.
+If you have lost your SSH key, you might be unable to connect to your Public Cloud Instance if you have not configured any alternative way to do so.

 To regain access, we have provided you with a rescue mode, which allows you to log in with a password and then change your files.